Your employees receive a premier JD education in IP while they continue working full-time at your firm.

 Our curriculum consists of both standard law school 1L topics to ensure a solid and fundamental understanding of the law along with focused curriculum on intellectual property, technology and information law.
 Please see 'curriculum' fold above for further details.

 1. When are the residential/on campus components to the program?

 The program follows the UNH Law academic calendar.
-Residential time is limited to one or two campus visits each semester.
+Residential time is limited to one or two campus (or other select locations) visits each semester.
 While not on campus, Hybrid JD students are consistently engaged in virtual education and collaborative learning.

 The residential periods will be the same each semester: